digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :language: scala
    :start-after: user-manual-entry-begin: ManualRegisterKmsKeys
    :end-before: user-manual-entry-end: ManualRegisterKmsKeys

+where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. AWS KMS Key ARN).

 Finally, we need to initialize our :ref:`domain <_manually-init-domain>` and :ref:`participants <_manually-init-participants>` using the previously registered keys.